 Start where you are.
 Make a small change in your travel style today, and, when you’re ready or can afford it, make a bigger change later.
 Every step towards being a sustainable traveler helps.

 Here are our sustainable travel tips, beginning with the easy, inexpensive, and often FREE (🐸) things you can do:

 - carry a reusable water bottle.

 - avoid plastic bags by bringing your own shopping sack from home. 🐸

 - remove packaging from products (& recycle) before leaving home.
 (Some locations don’t have resources for recycling.) 🐸

 - fill reusable containers with your preferred shampoo/conditioner from home. 🐸

-- say no to straws 🐸
+- say no to plastic straws and plastic bottles🐸

 - take shorter showers 🐸